open access DATA archive FUNCTIONAL MULTINEURON CALCIUMIMAGING(fMCI)

 neuronal circuit dynamics through functional multineuron calcium imaging

 (fMCI).
 Neurosci.
 Res., 58:219-225, 2007.
-(Link)
+(PDF)

 Note

-the copyright of the original (not analyzed) data and may claim coauthorship
+copyright of the original (not analyzed) data and may claim coauthorship

 Yuji IKEGAYA